-As described above, the allocation associated with the District's General Fund Activities are distributed across all assessable units within the boundaries of the District.
+As described above, the allocation of costs and apportionment of special benefits peculiar to the property associated with the District's General Fund Activities will be initially distributed across all assessable units within the boundaries of the District.
 Table 1 provides the assessment roll based on updated parcel account information provided by the Manatee County Property Appraiser's office assigning the appropriate parcel identification numbers for the lands currently platted within the boundaries of the District.
-All of the developable single-family lots are platted and the appropriate parcel identification numbers assigned by the Property Appraiser are known, the following table will only be updated to reflect any changes in ownership within the boundaries of the Development.
+As all District lands are platted and the appropriate parcel identification numbers assigned by the Property Appraiser are known, the following table will be updated to reflect any changes in parcel amounts within the boundaries of the Development.